I am always doing what I cannot do yet, in order to learn how to do it.

 For a twist, listen to 10 things productive women won’t do, a healthy reminder that we are at our best when we care for ourselves first.

 With bite sized actionable tips and real -life guests sharing their secrets to productivity, you learn how to be more efficient and develop healthy rituals and habits.
 This is a great podcast to help you accomplish more and get things done.
-You will definitely gain much more than you expect.
+If you are inclined to a productivity mindset, you will definitely gain much more than you expect.

 I loved productivity tips that are weird but work.
 From creating a productivity circuit (don’t sit in one place), to a case for making clothing decisions the night before and a cure for binge watching Netflix, this seemed tailor-made for me.